chhofi/ansible-raycrafter/README.rst

 On top of that a logging server is deployed.
 In this case it is Graylog_, which depends on Elasticsearch_ and MongoDB_.

+The clients on the cluster can also be deployed.

 Overview:

 - Nginx_